 - i.
 Qualified schools with 50 or more ESA students shall annually make available to the public upon request or on school's website the aggregate test scores of all students. - ii.
 A network of qualified schools may publish the aggregate test scores by grade level for all schools within the network. - b.
 Provides greater transparency for the expenditures made under the program by requiring the Arizona Department of Education (ADE) to post aggregated amounts of all transactions by category and the total number of enrolled students on its website monthly. - c.
 Creates the ESA Review Council made up of parents of students in the program, the chairpersons of the House and Senate education committees, and the superintendent of public instruction or the superintendent's representative. - d.
 Directs ADE to develop and implement policies and procedures in keeping with the purposes of the program to maximize educational choice for families. - e.
 Requires ADE to create a policy handbook for parents after a public comment period. - f.
 Eliminates the Annual Education Plan requirement that was intended to replace a public school's Individualized Education Program (IEP). - g.
 Allows ADE to confirm that a student is not receiving a scholarship from a school tuition organization at the same time that the student is receiving ESA funds. - h.
 ADE may request governmental primary or secondary schools to confirm student's attendance. - i.
-Clarifies that children at least 4 years of age and under 7 are eligible to enroll in kindergarten. - j.
-Eliminates ability to use ESA funds for college savings plans. - k.
-State Department of Revenue (DOR) creates Empowerment Scholarship Account Fund, funded by monies transferred by ADE, to cover costs in administering the ESA program. - 1.
+Removes language requiring additional time attending a public school or charter school for students who previously qualified under the Arizona Scholarships for Pupils with Disabilities program. - j.
+Clarifies that children at least 4 years of age and under 7 are eligible to enroll in kindergarten. - k.
+Eliminates ability to use ESA funds for college savings plans. - 1.
+State Department of Revenue (DOR) creates Empowerment Scholarship Account Fund, funded by monies transferred by ADE, to cover costs in administering the ESA program. - m.
 DOR and ADE will develop a process and procedures to determine if student is a low-income student.
-DOR may not transmit income information, but only whether student qualifies as low income. - m.
-Directs ADE to allow students to identify all potential criteria to qualify for enrollment, and prohibits ADE from restricting students to only one of the qualification criteria. - n.
-ADE shall allow applicant or current ESA holder to identify a third party to assist with the application process and other interactions with ADE. - o.
+DOR may not transmit income information, but only whether student qualifies as low income. - n.
+Directs ADE to allow students to identify all potential criteria to qualify for enrollment, and prohibits ADE from restricting students to only one of the qualification criteria. - o.
+ADE shall allow applicant or current ESA holder to identify a third party to assist with the application process and other interactions with ADE. - p.
 Requires Treasurer to contract with financial management firms to manage the ESA accounts.
-ADE shall cooperate with treasurer and financial management firm. - p.
-Clarifies that parents may appeal a decision from ADE regarding enrollment eligibility, removal from the program, determinations of allowable expenses, and requires ADE to notify parents of the right to appeal any administrative decision at the time of the decision. - q.
+ADE shall cooperate with treasurer and financial management firm. - q.
+Clarifies that parents may appeal a decision from ADE regarding enrollment eligibility, removal from the program, determinations of allowable expenses, and requires ADE to notify parents of the right to appeal any administrative decision at the time of the decision. - r.
 ADE may not delay the deposit of monies until a subsequent month unless monies will be retroactively prorated to the time the parent signed the contract.

-r.
+- s.
+ADE shall accept application between July 1 and June 30 of each year. - t.
 Changes the time frame from 45 days to 30 days for ADE to review applications for eligibility and requires ADE to notify parents of the specific deficiencies in the application if an application is denied.